🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 HappyFox's competitor landing page.

-Not only does the copy directly call out the competitor a visitor would be searching for, but the side-by-side comparison helps to visually hammer the point home.
+Not only does the copy directly call out Zendesk, but the side-by-side comparison helps to visually hammer their point home.

 B2B landing pages - oberlo landing page